 There are some differences in the spectrum of disease between hereditary and non-hereditary forms of PTS.
 The average age of onset of PTS is 25 years for people with the hereditary form of PTS and 40 for people with non-hereditary PTS.
 There is a higher incidence of PTS in men than in women.

 To help people with PTS, a multidisciplinary team of specialists is often required.
-This may include neurologists or physiatrists who specialize in neuromuscular medicine, radiologists who specialize in peripheral nerve imaging (magnetic resonance neurography, ultrasound), peripheral nerve surgeons, and physical or occupational therapists.
+This may include neurologists or physiatrists who specialize in neuromuscular medicine, radiologists who specialize in peripheral nerve imaging (MR neurography, ultrasound), peripheral nerve surgeons, and physical or occupational therapists.
 HSS has a team of specialists who regularly see patients with Parsonage-Turner syndrome and who work collaboratively to ensure that these patients are supported in all aspects of their condition.

 PTS commonly presents as severe, acute pain in the shoulder region that lasts for a few days to weeks and is followed by muscle weakness.